Wang Zilu: 2025

 In February 2025, months after her Olympic debut, Wang was diagnosed with asthma.
 Doctors advised her to retire, but she chose to continue, determined not to end her career during its peak.
 With support from her coaching team and medical staff, she resumed training after nearly two months of rest.
 Though her condition had only recovered to about 50–60%, she returned to competition within weeks, relying on medication to manage her symptoms.
 On May 16-18, she competed at the 2025 Asian Championships in Singapore.
 Due to major mistakes, she finished the all-around competition in 7th place.
 She only qualified for the clubs final, where she was 4th.
 In June, she won gold medal in all-around at Chinese National Championships, despite a mistake in hoop routine.

 On July 18-20, she competed at World Cup Milan and took 25th place in all-around, due to mistakes in three out of four routines.
 She qualified to clubs final, winning bronze medal behind Stiliana Nikolova and Sofia Raffaeli.

 In August, she represented China at the 2025 World Championships in Rio de Janeiro, Brazil.
 In qualification, she made mistakes in ball and ribbon, and therefore finished 22nd in all-around.
 She failed to qualify to the individual all-around final, but qualified to two apparatus finals - she was 7th in clubs and 8th in hoop.
 Next month, she won gold medal in all-around at Chinese National championships.
 In November, she competed at the 15th National Games held in Guangdong, where she won gold in all-around in front of Wang Qi.

+2026

+Wang started the competition season at the Sofia World Cup and took 24th place in the all-around.
+She qualified to the clubs final, finishing in 6th place.
+In April, she competed at Tashkent World Cup, taking 17th place in the all-around.
+In early May, she won silver medal in all-around at Chinese National Championships.
+In apparatus finals, she won three gold and one silver medal (in ball).

+On May 23-26, she competed at the 2026 Asian Championships in Bishkek, Kyrgyzstan, and won the team bronze medal alongside Wang Qi and the senior group.
+Individually, she placed 5th in the all-around final.

+On June 19-21, Wang competed at Beijing World Challenge Cup, and took 4th place in all-around.
+She withdrew from the apparatus finals due to injury.